By Simon Karpen, Sr. Technical Consultant

 Qcache_hits / (Qcache_hits + Com_select)

 A hit rate in the 50–75% range is typical of an application that is helped by the query cache.
 If your hit rate is significantly lower than 50%, you are almost certainly better off disabling the query cache and using the memory for something more useful such as the InnoDB Buffer Pool.

 Best case, how much overhead does the query cache add?

 Even if all other factors are optimal, the query cache adds approximately 10% overhead to query processing; this means that the cache must serve over 10% of the query workload from itself just to break even.
 If queries are unique (within cache lifetime / table-level invalidation windows), a query cache with a minimal hit-rate will cost a 10% performance penalty, plus the opportunity cost of the database server RAM dedicated to the query cache.

 What other overhead does the query cache add?

 Opportunity Cost: What else could you use the memory for?
 Would you be better served adding it to the InnoDB Buffer Pool?
-Or using it to run a memcached to store frequently accessed, slow-changing data?
+Or use it to run a Memcached to store frequently

 As an ops DBA, what should I do?